nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

     ```

 1. Verify `all` of your three web backend servers are working.
-Using a Terminal, Docker exec into each one, and verify you get a response to a curl request.
+Using a Terminal, run below commands and verify you get a response to each curl request.
 The `Name` should be `web1`, `web2`, and `web3` respectively for each container.

     ```bash
-    docker exec -it web1 bin/sh   # log into web1 container, then web2, then web3
+    docker exec -it web1 curl -s http://localhost |grep Name docker exec -it web2 curl -s http://localhost |grep Name docker exec -it web3 curl -s http://localhost |grep Name

     ```